 Caffeine and Sleep: Keep It From Stealing Yours

-Caffeine is prized because it combats sleep and feeling tired, but this can be a double-edged sword.
+Caffeine is prized because it combats sleepiness and feeling tired, but this can be a double-edged sword.

 Caffeine can actually prevent people from getting a good night’s sleep1, which means that even more caffeine is needed the following morning to feel functional.